 Mashpee is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The most common language spoken in Mashpee is English.
-Other important languages spoken here include Portuguese and Spanish.
+Other important languages spoken here include Spanish and French.